Mysticial/DigitViewer/README.md

  - New namespace: `DigitViewer2`
  - Classes renamed to, `BasicDigitReader/Writer`, `BasicTextReader/Writer`, and `BasicYcdSetReader/Writer`.
 The "basic" prepending is because they now operate at a lower level.
  - The "iterator" paradigm has been removed for all digit readers and writers.
-Instead, the new paradigm is random access which is better suited for high-level parallelism in the future.
+Instead, the new paradigm is bulk random access which is better suited for high-level parallelism in the future.
- - The automatic buffering that is used to support the iterator paradigm has also been removed.
+ - The automatic buffering that is used to support the iterator paradigm has been removed.
 Buffering is now explicit.
  - All classes are now thread-safe in anticipation of high-level parallelism in the future.

 Because buffering has been removed, the new classes will be harder to use casually in a performant manner.
-While it's trivial to build a wrapper that re-adds the buffering to support efficient iteration, this is discouraged as processing large amounts of digits one-at-a-time is going to be very slow.
+While it's trivial to build a wrapper that re-adds the buffering to support efficient iteration, this is discouraged as processing a large number of digits one-at-a-time is going to be very slow.

 **Optimizations:**